 Non-reappointment

 c.
-A librarian who is not granted a continuing appointment following the review process outlined above shall be given a one-year terminal reappointment.
+A librarian who is denied a continuing appointment following the review process outlined above shall be given a one-year terminal reappointment.

 d.
+When a librarian is eligible for promotion and continuing appointment within the same academic year, the Administration will accept a single application package in support of both personnel actions.

-Librarians with continuing appointments will be subject to the provisions of Appendix A(L) Policy on PMYR for Librarians, and Appendix C(L) Sabbaticals for Librarians to be effective upon the implementation of this agreement.
+Librarians with continuing appointments will be subject to the provisions of Appendix A(L) Policy on PMYR for Librarians, and Appendix C(L) Sabbaticals for Librarians.

 Promotions